SSS provides academic support services free of charge to participants. Services include:

 Graduate School Preparation

 Graduate school preparation is offered to junior and senior participants planning for graduate or professional school.
-Services include workshops, test preparation (GRE, LSAT, etc.), and one-on-one counseling.
+Workshops and one-on-one assistance are offered.

 While the College has an Office of Counseling Services where all students may receive counseling, SSS staff works closely with active participants and is available for personal counseling on issues such as time and stress management.
 For those students who need more intensive help, referrals are made to the Office of Counseling Services.